-- An academic year over which a graduate student takes an approved leave of absence from full-time study.
-In the event an employee takes an approved leave of absence in excess of 3 weeks or under Articles 19.03, 19.04, and 19.05, or is released under Article 7.03 the balance of the assignment may be deferred, at the election of the employee. shall not be counted as 1 of the succeeding years of study referred to in Article 13.02(a) and (b).
-Such a leave of absence from an academic program of study shall be without pay.
-An employee for whom a release is granted in accordance with Article 7.03 and who possesses a guaranteed TAship (or RAship in lieu) for that academic year under Article 13.02, will have their Guarantee deferred. - (g) (i) Re-employment in a succeeding year of study referred to in Article 13.02(a) and (d) will be at the same or greater number of hours as the current teaching assistantship (or research assistantship in lieu thereof), up to a maximum of 260 hours over 2 academic terms. - (ii) The employee may, with the approval of the head of the academic unit in which he/she they is are employed, choose to waive the right to employment provided for under 13.02(a) or (d) in 1 or 2 terms of any academic year and such waiver will have no impact on future guaranteed re- employment under 13.02(a) or (d).
-Approval of head of the academic unit will not be unreasonably withheld. - (h) A teaching assistantship in Article 13.01 and 13.02(a) or (d) may be fulfilled by a research assistantship in lieu thereof at the discretion of the head of the academic unit after discussing this with the employee. - (i) (i) The assignments in each Department available to Teaching Assistants identified in Articles 13.01 and 13.02 will be posted via email or through Mosaic using the Unit 1 posting form in Appendix "A" no later than August 1st.
+- (f) An employee for whom a release is granted in accordance with Article 7.03 and who possesses a guaranteed TAship (or RAship in lieu) for that academic year under Article 13.02, will have their Guarantee deferred. - (g) (i) Re-employment in a succeeding year of study referred to in Article 13.02(a) and (d) will be at the same or greater number of hours as the current teaching assistantship (or research assistantship in lieu thereof), up to a maximum of 260 hours over 2 academic terms.

+(ii) The employee may, with the approval of the head of the academic unit in which they are employed, choose to waive the right to employment provided for under 13.02(a) or (d) in 1 or 2 terms of any academic year and such waiver will have no impact on future guaranteed re- employment under 13.02(a) or (d).
+Approval of head of the academic unit will not be unreasonably withheld.

+- (h) A teaching assistantship in Article 13.01 and 13.02(a) or (d) may be fulfilled by a research assistantship in lieu thereof at the discretion of the head of the academic unit after discussing this with the employee. - (i) (i) The assignments in each Department available to Teaching Assistants identified in Articles 13.01 and 13.02 will be posted via email or through Mosaic using the Unit 1 posting form in Appendix "A" no later than August 1st.
 Appointees may, in the week following posting, indicate their preferences in writing to their assigned Department.
-Ability, academic qualifications, previous experience with course material, lived experience relevant to the course material and written notification of preferences will be amongst the factors considered in allocating available assignments to employees. - (ii) When all factors have been considered and a vacant assignment(s) still exists, this assignment(s) shall be filled by the unassigned Teaching Assistant with the highest seniority according to his/her their written preferences, if any.
+Ability, academic qualifications, previous experience with course material, lived experience relevant to the course material and written notification of preferences will be amongst the factors considered in allocating available assignments to employees.

+(ii) When all factors have been considered and a vacant assignment(s) still exists, this assignment(s) shall be filled by the unassigned Teaching Assistant with the highest seniority according to their written preferences, if any.